Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 I was looking at a Pelikan 120.
 I want to find some extra nibs for it, but I don't see them listed on anybody’s site.

 It’s very difficult to find nibs for the 120.
-The 120 was made for Pelikan by Merz & Krell, and it was made in more than one version over the years.
-The various versions’ nibs are not compatible with each other, and they’re not compatible with any other Pelikan nibs.
+Pelikan produced the 120 in the 1960s.
+After discontinuing the model, the company decided in the 1970s to reintroduce it, but they no longer had the tooling or the engineering drawings.
+So they hired Merz & Krell, who engineered and produced a 120 version whose nibs were not compatible with Pelikan’s 120 nibs, and neither type is compatible with modern Pelikan nibs.
 I’m sorry, because 120s are good pens, but I can’t in good conscience recommend purchasing one unless it comes with the extra nibs you want.
 Even then, there’s always the possibility that you might damage or wear out a nib, and then you could really be in the position of needing a replacement.
-(One way to replace a bent or worn-out 120 nib is to knock the damaged nib unit apart and replace the nib with the nib from an M150 nib unit.)
+(One way to replace a bent or worn-out 120 nib is to knock the nib unit apart and replace the nib with one from an M150 nib unit.)

 Frank Dubiel, while noting that the shell of a Parker 51 must touch the nib, says that if it contacts the nib too tightly it will restrict ink flow.
 Is heating the shell and either pressing the nib against the shell or the shell against the nib a reliable means of increasing or decreasing the flow in a 51?